SuperMarcus/NineAnimator/README.md

 - `history`: A list of serialized `AnimeLink` objects from the recently watched tab.
 - `progresses`: A dictionary keyed by the episode identifier for the persisted playback progresses.
 - `exportedDate`: The `Date` that this file is generated.
+- `trackingData`: A dictionary keyed by `AnimeLink` for the serialized `TrackingContext`.
+- `subscriptions`: A list of serialized `AnimeLink` for your subscribed anime.

 See [StatesSerialization.swift](NineAnimator/Utilities/StatesSerialization.swift) for
 implementation details.